hschouman/DemoPytorchLib/README.md

 [![License](https://img.shields.io/cocoapods/l/demoPytorchLib.svg?style=flat)](https://cocoapods.org/pods/demoPytorchLib)
 [![Platform](https://img.shields.io/cocoapods/p/demoPytorchLib.svg?style=flat)](https://cocoapods.org/pods/demoPytorchLib)

+This project was created to demonstrate an issue when LibTorch is packaged as a cocoapods dependency, with tests target execution.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.